IBM-Bluemix-Docs/sap-hana/hana-about.md

 It’s because of this relationship, and other {{site.data.keyword.cloud_notm}} capabilities, that {{site.data.keyword.IBM_notm}} was selected as one of SAP’s premier strategic providers of cloud infrastructure services for its business-critical applications.
 Support for SAP's suite of products is available through the highly scalable, open, and security-rich {{site.data.keyword.cloud_notm}}.
 With this partnership, SAP applications can expand to major markets made possible by more than 60 {{site.data.keyword.IBM_notm}} data centers worldwide.

 The {{site.data.keyword.cloud_notm}} offerings for SAP HANA are developed to meet the needs of the world's largest businesses.
-Its because of the scale of {{site.data.keyword.cloud_notm}} that those same offerings are available to everyone who wishes to use them.
+It's because of the scale of {{site.data.keyword.cloud_notm}} that those same offerings are available to everyone who wishes to use them.
 These offerings are true infrastructure; {{site.data.keyword.IBM_notm}} wants to provide you with the most powerful building blocks available in the cloud so that you can design and implement SAP landscapes that meet your business needs and requirements.

 You can use your servers for production, non-production, and proof-of-concept (PoC) environments.
 It's important to note that virtually all SAP HANA non-production and SAP Business Warehouse environments are supported on single-node {{site.data.keyword.baremetal_short}}.